Meet Our Clergy

 Scott has had successful careers as a computer programmer/analyst and in retail horticulture and floral design.
 The spiritual aspect of helping people honor the memorable events in their lives eventually led him to the discernment process and recognition of his calling to the priesthood.
 Scott graduated from the General Theological Seminary of the Episcopal Church and was ordained in 2007.
 St. James Episcopal Church in Arlington, Vermont, welcomed him as their priest in December of that year.

-As St. James' rector, Scott has been an active member of the Arlington Area Clergy Group, the Bennington Interfaith Council, and Vermont Interfaith Action.
-He also serves on the Commission on Ministry: Committee on Discernment for the Episcopal Diocese of Vermont.
+Scott has served on the Commission on Ministry: Committee on Discernment for the Episcopal Diocese of Vermont.
 In 2012, 2015 and again in 2018, Scott was elected to serve as a Deputy to General Convention, the governing body of the larger Episcopal Church.
 He is known throughout the diocese for his collaborative work style and for being someone who truly lives his faith.

 Scott and his wife, Beth, were high school sweethearts and were married shortly after college graduation.
-They are celebrating their 38th wedding anniversary this year.
-They have two daughters, Allison and Hilary, who grew up in Northfield.
-Beth is currently employed as a care provider for Lincoln Street Inc. in Springfield, Vermont, working with physically and mentally challenged adults.
+They have two married daughters and one grandchild.
+Beth is currently employed as a care provider for Lincoln Street Inc. in Springfield, Vermont, working as a job coach with physically and mentally challenged adults.

 Jeanne Chambers, pianist; Patti O'Shea, sexton.